Environmental Science Services Administration: United States Coast and Geodetic Survey

-Under the 1965 reorganization, the U.S. Coast and Geodetic Survey, whose history dated to 1807, was subordinated to ESSA.
+Under the 1965 reorganization, the United States Coast and Geodetic Survey, whose history dated to 1807, was subordinated to ESSA.
 While under ESSA, it retained its distinct identity and continued to carry out its responsibilities for coastal and oceanic hydrographic surveys, geodetic work in the interior of the United States and at sea, and other scientific work, such as in seismology.
 The Coast and Geodetic Survey also continued to operate its fleet of survey ships and research ships while subordinate to ESSA.

 U.S. ESSA Commissioned Officer Corps (ESSA Corps)

 In the 1965 reorganization, the commissioned officers of the United States Coast and Geodetic Survey Corps, a component of the U.S. Coast and Geodetic Survey with a history dating back to 1917, were transferred to the control of the United States Secretary of Commerce.
 This created the United States Environmental Science Services Commissioned Officer Corps, known informally as the "ESSA Corps," whose director reported directly to the ESSA Administrator.
 Like the Coast and Geodetic Survey Corps before it, the ESSA Corps was responsible for providing commissioned officers to operate the Coast and Geodetic Survey's ships, fly aircraft, support peacetime defense requirements and purely civilian scientific projects, and provide a ready source of technically skilled officers which could be incorporated into the United States armed forces in time of war, and was one of the uniformed services of the United States.